Phonics

 Systematic Synthetic Phonics

-Our phonic lessons often follow the revisit/review, teach, practise and apply model.
+Our phonic lessons often follow the revisit/review, teach and practice and practise and apply model.
 Lessons are planned to include opportunities for the development of speaking and listening and writing, as well as providing pupils with key reading skills such as oral blending and segmenting.
 The lessons are fast paced and repetitive to ensure the pupils learning is securely embedded.
 Our pupils are assessed every half term and re-grouped according to their next steps so that they always receive targeted teaching.

 Phonics Assessment

 Each June, all children in Year 1 undertake a National Phonics Screening Check.
-This check consists of 40 words (20 real words and 20 pseudo words) which all children are asked to read.
+This check consists of 40 words (20 real words and 20 pseudo words) which all children are asked to read by a familiar adult.
 The focus of this check is to see if pupils can decode a range of unfamiliar words with the skills that have been taught.

 Titan